SophieTh/und_Sophie_2016/README.rst

 To do
 =====
-- Implement simplified formulas for calculating intensity spectrum
+- Quicker calculation of intensity spectrum
 - Implement simplified formulas for calculating power density
 - Add electron emittance via convolutions
 - Implement the pi polarization